 Here are some points to consider for your chicken waterer:

-Will your water be in direct sunlight or will you have it in the coop?
+- Will your water be in direct sunlight or will you have it in your chicken coop?

 We will talk about what to consider for each of these points above in the next several paragraphs before getting into our recommendations for the best chicken waterers for your flock.